 We hope that you’ve had fun using our Farm Together infographic to grow your own fruit and vegetables.
-Now, you’ll need some recipes to make the most of your fresh ingredients when they’re ready to harvest!
+Now, you’ll need some child-friendly recipes to make the most of your fresh ingredients when they’re ready to harvest!

 The aim of the infographic is not only to help educate children on growing their own produce, but help to encourage healthier eating habits.
 These child-friendly recipes are a perfect way to help little ones get their 5-a-day.